HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: Introduction

 New prompt-based workflows intensify and also provide opportunities to solve history management challenges.
 While the trial-and-error of prompt-based workflows creates more alternatives to manage, prompt-based workflows also provide semantic information absent in traditional editing.
 Each prompt-based edit provides a semantically meaningful history segment (\textit{e.g.}, a tree vs. a set of strokes) along with two semantically meaningful handles (a target region and a prompt).
 Such handles may better match how creators and their collaborators think about the work --- in terms of what content appears where, rather than when it was created.
 Recent advances in generative models also offer opportunities for history management and reuse as modern vision language models can filter out low quality edits by comparing the prompt text to the generated result, and generation-based smoothing can incorporate past alternatives into current work.
 We investigate the potential to use such advances for history organization to support the exploration and reuse of the project history in generative workflows.

-Towards this goal, \rev{we contribute} \textit{\system{}}, a system for exploring and reusing prior alternatives during image generation and editing (Figure~\ref{fig:interface}). \system{}'s Generation View supports an image generation workflow similar to Photoshop Generative Fill~\cite{adobephotoshop} where creators iteratively select a region of the image to change, then write a prompt to generate a new image that fits seamlessly within that region.
-At each editing step, \system{} records a version of the entire image (i.e. \textit{version}) and the latest text-to-image generation edit consisting of a region, image, and prompt (i.e. a partial-project \textit{alternative}). \system{} then provides four history views: a \textit{position palette} that lets creators access alternatives at the current position, a \textit{concept palette} lets creators access alternatives clustered by prompt themes, a \textit{time palette} that lets creators access alternatives by time, and a linear version timeline that lets creators access the version history of the entire project. \rev{While the position palette and concept palette are unique to history palette, the time palette and version timeline more closely mimic temporal organization in existing history management.} Creators can hover over any alternative or version to preview it in place, or click to paste it into their project, optionally rasterizing the image to smooth artifacts. \system{} further supports history filtering via automatic removal of image generation failures using a vision language model, as well as manual removals/favorites for later use or sharing with clients.
+Towards this goal, we contribute \textit{\system{}}, a system for exploring and reusing prior alternatives \changenote{to support image composition via generative in-painting} (Figure~\ref{fig:interface}). \system{}'s Generation View supports image generation workflows similar to Photoshop Generative Fill~\cite{adobephotoshop} where creators iteratively select a region of the image to change, then write a prompt to generate a new image that fits seamlessly within that region.
+At each editing step, \system{} records a version of the entire image (i.e. \textit{version}) and the latest text-to-image generation edit consisting of a region, image, and prompt (i.e. a partial-project \textit{alternative}). \system{} then provides four history views: a \textit{position palette} that lets creators access alternatives at the current position, a \textit{concept palette} lets creators access alternatives clustered by prompt themes, a \textit{time palette} that lets creators access alternatives by time, and a linear version timeline that lets creators access the version history of the entire project.
+While the position palette and concept palette are unique to \system{}, the time palette and version timeline more closely mimic temporal organization in existing history management.
+Creators can hover over any alternative or version to preview it in place, or click to paste it \changenote{anywhere} into their project, optionally rasterizing the image to smooth artifacts. \system{} further supports history filtering via automatic removal of image generation failures using a vision language model, as well as manual removals/favorites for later use or sharing with clients.